bear-metal/bear-metal/source/_posts/2014-12-04-rails-garbage-collection-naive-defaults.markdown

 #### Type of cuisine

 Some dishes incur a lot of work to prepare AND to clean up.
 Cooked basmati rice will leave a very very different footprint in your kitchen than a paella or salmon option would.

+The GC defaults for most Rails applications assume a reasonable sized home environment, a well defined guest list and just enough food and drinks for each.
+Everyone can sit at the same table, wine and dine on fine dishes, all with a minimal cleanup burden.

+In reality, it's a frat party.
+Gone seriously wrong.

 *In the next part of this series, we're going to take a look at how the Ruby runtime can better host Rails applications.
 And what you can optimize for.*